hangardonelli/hangardonelli/README.md

 <h2 align="center">🧮 About this Account</h2>
  <p align="center">
  I'live in buenos aires, argentina.
 Since I was very young I have been passionate about computer science.
 I currently work professionally as a developer in .NET technologies, with solid knowledge of React and a wide variety of database systems such as SQL Server, PostgreSQL, MongoDB or Redis.
- Also, develop cross-platform mobile apps with the Ionic Framework At the National University of Quilmes I am studying Computer Science with a focus on software development, while at the Catholic University of Salta I am studying Computer Security.
+ Also, develop cross-platform mobile apps with Ionic Framework At the National University of Quilmes I am studying Computer Science with a focus on software development, while at the Catholic University of Salta I am studying Computer Security.
 I am currently studying cryptography bases independently.
 For any questions or suggestions you have to make me, in this profile you will find my social contact networks.
 Feel free to contact me :)